-- 20 In this approach, users estimate the maximum implementation potential of the policy (following the - 21 guidance in Chapter 8) based on the causal chain that is developed in Chapter 6.
-The maximum - 22 implementation potential is estimated in terms of activity data.
-The activity data used for this approach is - 23 a parameter that is expected to change in value as a result of the policy.
-Users then evaluate how - 24 barriers to implementation and other factors may limit the policy's overall effectiveness, and determine its - 25 likely implementation potential. - 26 The likely implementation potential represents the effects that are expected to occur as a result of the - 27 policy (most likely policy scenario).
-The implementation potential is the area of land in a land category - that will be impacted by the policy (e.g., the hectares of cropland that will switch to no-till) or the expected - 29 adoption of a mitigation practice (e.g., the number of livestock under a new feeding strategy).
-Implicitly, - 30 these effects are relative to the baseline scenario. - 31 The GHG emissions and removals are estimated based on the increase or decrease in activity data - 32 (Section 8.6) with emission factors that represent the policy scenario.
-Estimating baseline emissions is - 33 optional when using this approach and the GHG impacts of the policy can be calculated directly, without - 34 explicitly determining separate baseline and policy scenarios.
+In this approach, users estimate the maximum implementation potential of the policy (following the guidance in Chapter 8) based on the causal chain that is developed in Chapter 6.
+The maximum implementation potential is estimated in terms of activity data.
+The activity data used for this approach is a parameter that is expected to change in value as a result of the policy.
+This approach is best suited for policies that target changes in activity data (e.g., heads of livestock or hectares of land).

+Users then evaluate how barriers to implementation and other factors may limit the policy's overall effectiveness, and determine its likely implementation potential.
+The likely implementation potential represents the effects that are expected to occur as a result of the policy (most likely policy scenario).
+The implementation potential is the area of land in a land category that will be impacted by the policy (e.g., the hectares of cropland that will switch to no-till) or the expected adoption of a mitigation practice (e.g., the number of livestock under a new feeding strategy).
+Implicitly, these effects are relative to the baseline scenario.

+The GHG emissions and removals are estimated based on the increase or decrease in activity data (Section 8.6) with emission factors that represent the policy scenario.
+Estimating baseline emissions is optional when using this approach and the GHG impacts of the policy can be calculated directly, without explicitly determining separate baseline and policy scenarios.
 In such cases, users can skip Chapter 7.
+For policies that affect productivity or efficiency in livestock, emission factors will need to be estimated for either the ex-ante or ex-post policy scenario.